Worst-Case Welfare of Item Pricing in the Tollbooth Problem: Missing Details from Section

-\begin{theorem} $\rationt(\pathh)\geq 3/2$, i.e. there exists a path graph $G$ and an instance $\fset$, such that any set of prices achieves worst-case welfare at most $2/3\cdot \opt(G,\fset)$, when the seller has no tie-breaking power. \end{theorem} \begin{proof} Let $G$ be a path consisting of three edges $e_1,e_2,e_3$, that appears on the path in this order.
+\begin{proof} Let $G$ be a path consisting of three edges $e_1,e_2,e_3$, that appears on the path in this order.
 The instance is described below. \begin{itemize} \item Buyer 1 demands the path consisting of a single edge $e_1$, with value $1$; \item Buyer 2 demands the path consisting of a single edge $e_3$, with value $1$; \item Buyer 3 demands the path consisting of edges $e_1,e_2$, with value $2$; and \item Buyer 4 demands the path consisting of edges $e_2,e_3$, with value $2$. \end{itemize}

 It is clear that the optimal allocation is assigning $e_1$ to buyer 1 and $e_2,e_3$ to buyer 4 (or assigning $e_3$ to buyer 2 and $e_1,e_2$ to buyer 3).
 The optimal welfare $\opt(G,\fset)=3$.
 We now show that, for any prices $p_1,p_2,p_3$, there is an order $\sigma$ of the four buyers such that the obtained welfare is at most $2$, when the seller has no tie-breaking power.
 We distinguish between two cases.